Proteins

 Functions of proteins

-- Enzymatic activity : Many proteins act as enzymes that catalyze biochemical reactions.
-They are crucial for metabolic pathways, DNA replication, repair and transcription, as well as cellular metabolism.
+• Enzymatic activity : Many proteins act as enzymes that catalyze biochemical reactions.
+They are crucial for metabolic pathways, DNA replication, repair and transcription, as well as for cell metabolism.

-- Structure and Support : Structural proteins such as collagen, keratin and elastin provide strength and structure to cells and tissues.
-They are important for building muscles, bones, skin and hair.
+• Structure and support : Structural proteins such as collagen, keratin , and elastin give cells and tissues strength and structure.
+They are important for building muscles, bones, skin, and hair.

-- Transport and storage : Some proteins bind and transport atoms or small molecules within an organism.
-Hemoglobin, which carries oxygen in our blood, is an example of a transport protein.
+• Transport and storage : Some proteins bind and transport atoms or small molecules within an organism.
+Hemoglobin, which transports oxygen in our blood, is an example of a transport protein.

-- Signal transduction : Proteins play a key role in signal transmission between and within cells, which is essential for the regulation of biological processes.
+• Signal transduction : Proteins play a key role in signal transduction between and within cells, which is essential for the regulation of biological processes.

 Structure of proteins